vijayanajay/stock_rule_based/arch_review.md

 ## Part 4: Audit Conclusion & Next Steps Mandate

+## Part 4: Audit Conclusion & Next Steps Mandate

  1.  **Critical Path to Compliance:**
-    All identified critical issues from the previous audit cycle have been resolved.
- 2.  **System Integrity Verdict:** **IMPROVED**.
-The system's architectural integrity is now high.
-All documentation is aligned with the implementation, and no new critical flaws were found.
+    ✅ **COMPLETED**: The **Test Harness Integrity Failure** has been resolved.
+Both problematic tests have been fixed to follow proper CLI invocation patterns and robust testing practices.
+ 2.  **System Integrity Verdict:** **RESTORED**.
+The test harness reliability has been restored with the correction of the flawed CLI tests.
+The application's test safety net is now functioning properly.
-3.  **`arch_review.md` Update Instruction:** This document, which now contains no open issues, serves as the `arch_review.md` for the next audit cycle.
+3.  **`arch_review.md` Update Instruction:** This document has been updated to mark the Test Harness Integrity Failure as RESOLVED.
-4.  **`resolved_issues.md` Maintenance Confirmation:** `resolved_issues.md` has been updated to log the resolution of issue `DOC-VERACITY-20250709`.
+4.  **`resolved_issues.md` Maintenance Confirmation:** The resolution of the Test Harness Integrity Failure should be logged in `resolved_issues.md`.